 They Don't Make Them Like This Anymore!

-The name “DeVille” is derived from the French de la ville or de ville meaning “of the town”, very likely to top the name ‘Town Car’ by Ford.
+The name “DeVille” is derived from the French de la ville or de ville meaning “of the town”, very likely to top the name ‘Town Car’ used by Ford’s Lincoln Division.
 This was the last full size Caddy that was really full sized.

 This beautiful example is finished in Firethorn Red metallic and twinned to a Firethorn interior.
 The interior is a great place to be and the view over the acre of hood (ok bonnet) is just wonderful.
 This car is beyond smooth.